Mercury-Phones-Limited/GoPAST/README.md

 <br>

 ### GoFAST is a VoIP server that runs on FreeBSD, uses Asterisk as its SIP server and Go to provide a web interface.
-For uses who run Debian OS GNU/Linux versions of the files will be added as well.
+For uses who run Debian OS GNU/Linux versions of the files are available as well.

 <br>